 Fortunately, Eat and other similar options prevent this by acting as a customer control center.
 High-speed processing of online, call-ahead, and walk-in reservations in one centralized place is the key to managing your guest flow fast.
 Plus, knowing how many open tables you have (if any) gives a bit of breathing room to your employees.

 15. Use table management software.
 Table management is a function that allows restaurants to effectively manage walk-ins and reservations throughout the whole dining experience.
 Modern solutions include shift outlines and table clocks that can be used to streamline table turnover.
 Some even come with an SMS-powered waitlist that allows restaurant owners to manage high-volume walk-ins as they attempt to match table demand with kitchen capacity.

 16. Integrate your POS.
 An integrated POS solution provides you with up-to-date spend data for all the customers that dine at your restaurant.
 You can use this data to calculate the revenue share of reservations, call-ahead, and walk-in customers.
 This can help you decide whether you should take more reservations in the future or shift your focus towards walk-ins.

-How using an online reservation system can help you manage your reservations better
+How using a system can help manage your reservations better

 Reservations can still be taken with a pen and paper, however, with the rise of digitalization, most restaurants are opting for an online reservation system due to their extensive suite of features that can help optimize not just your restaurant's reservation processes, but also your overall operations.
 A few pivotal benefits your restaurant can take advantage of with a reservation system are: